UtrechtUniversity/animal-sounds/README.md

 | Sanctuary | 17.921 | 74.163 |
 | Synthetic | 68.757 | 97.149 |

-The dataset for this project contains recordings in `.wav` format at 1 minute length and at a sample rate of 48000 samples/second.

 ### Preprocessing
 The datasets are labeled into 2 classes (Chimpanze & background) using [Raven Pro](https://ravensoundsoftware.com/software/) annotation software, and extracted from the original recordings.
 Find scripts [here](./bioacoustics/1_wav_processing/raven_to_wav).